-Microsoft SQL Server is database management software holding a lot of data offered by multiple software applications.
+Microsoft SQL Server is a database management software that holds a lot of data offered by multiple software applications.
 It has crucial role and very high demand in the digital world.
 With such complex functions by SQL Server, it is not completely immune from logical errors.
 The error like when you are trying to login on your SQL Server and instead of getting on to the server application, receives this message troubles a lot to the Server users.

 The error says “Login failed for ‘username’” with error code 18456.
 By reading this error, any user can infer that there is some issue in login of the SQL Server and check out this error code resemblance online which says authentication failure generally.
 However, any reason behind this login failure is not stated in this error message.
 SQL Servers users or administrators can check details about the SQL Server 18456 error in the Event Log.

 The SQL Server user facing this error message can conclude these reasons which could be responsible for this login failure error.

 - Authentication (Windows or SQL Server) error – cross logins and settings (Login credentials of SQL Server and Windows Authentication is enabled)

 - Invalid User Name for SQL Server account

 - Password has been modified

 - Spelling Error in Username/Password

 - Unavailable user login in SQL Server database